Nine Mothers of Heimdallr

-In Norse mythology, the Nine Mothers of Heimdallr are nine sisters who gave birth to the god Heimdallr.
+In Norse mythology, the Nine Mothers of Heimdallr are nine sisters who gave birth to Heimdallr by Odin.
 The Nine Mothers of Heimdallr are attested in the Prose Edda, written in the 13th century by Snorri Sturluson; in the poetry of skalds; and possibly also in a poem in the Poetic Edda, a book of poetry compiled in the 13th century from earlier traditional material.
 Scholars have debated what being "born of nine mothers" implies and have sought to connect the notion to other European folk motifs.
-Scholars have theorized that Heimdallr's Nine Mothers may be identical to the Nine Daughters of Ægir and Rán, who personify waves.
+Scholars have theorized that Heimdallr's Nine Mothers they could be the Nine Daughters of Ægir and Rán, nine goddesses who personify the waves.
 In turn, Heimdallr would be born of the sea.

 Attestations

 The Nine Mothers of Heimdallr are mentioned in two books of the Prose Edda; Gylfaginning and Skáldskaparmál.
-In Gylfaginning, Heimdallr is introduced in chapter 25, where the enthroned figure of High tells the disguised mythical king Gangleri details about the god.
+In Gylfaginning, Heimdallr is introduced in chapter 27, where the enthroned figure of High tells the disguised mythical king Gangleri details about the god.
 Among other details, High says that Heimdallr is the son of nine sisters and, as a reference, provides two lines of the (otherwise now lost) poem Heimdalargaldr, in which Heimdallr says that he was born of nine sisters: